kdelmonte/sails-model-builder/README.md

 ### attr()

-Sets or extends attributes of the working model.
+Sets a new attribute or extends it if it already exists.
 This method supports three overloads:

 1) One that accepts an attributes object